 Ken Beyer, FF/EMT-B, IV TECH, President and CEO (Back)

 Ken co-founded Harbor of Grace and created the First Responder Program after 15 years of providing Peer Support to various police and fire agencies.
-Ken continues to work part-time as a firefighter-EMT-B/IVT and volunteer for another agency, while consulting for many law enforcement agencies.
+Ken continues to work part-time as a firefighter-EMT-B/IVT and volunteers for another agency.

 Ken is currently the EAP for Harford County Fire Volunteer Fire Association and the Peer Support Coordinator for the Harford County EMS Foundation.
-He is a consultant for many police departments and career fire companies for addiction related matters within their respectable departments.
+He is a consultant for many police departments and career fire companies for addiction related matters.
 Ken has assisted various regional career and volunteer fire companies with chemical dependency issues and he has performed countless structured interventions, which include assisting several law enforcement agencies.
 His professional interests include Critical Incident Stress Management (CISM) and Peer Support.

 Ken is married to Laurie (33 years), and they have four children and two beautiful granddaughters.
 They reside in Havre de Grace, MD.